JakeStair/employee-tracker/README.md

-# work-it-out
+# Employee Tracker

 ## Overview

-**Work it out** is a command-line application designed to help business owners manage their employee database effectively.
-Built using Node.js, Inquirer, and PostgreSQL, this application allows users to view and manage departments, roles, and employees within their company, facilitating better organization and planning.
+Employee Tracker is a powerful command-line tool crafted to assist business owners in efficiently managing their employee databases.
+Leveraging the capabilities of Node.js, Inquirer, and PostgreSQL, this application empowers users to seamlessly view and oversee departments, roles, and employee information, enhancing organizational efficiency and strategic planning.

 ## User Story

 - **As a business owner**, I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business.

 ## Acceptance Criteria

 The application meets the following acceptance criteria:
 - **Start the Application**: When the application starts, users are presented with options to:
   - View all departments